Hanan Al-Agha: Biography

-Al-Agha was born in Jaffa in 1948, and grew up in ???.
+Al-Agha was born in Jaffa in 1948.
 She obtained a bachelor's degree in arts and education from Cairo University in 1970.
 Later, she attended art courses at the Jordanian Ministry of Education and the Queen Alia Fund.

 She began exhibiting in group exhibitions in Cairo along with other women artists, and then moved to Amman, Jordan, in 1972, where she held a joint exhibition with the Jordanian artist Arwa Tal, which received positive reviews.
 She went on to solo exhibitions in Cairo, Amman, and Baghdad, and many more international group exhibitions.

-She married a Jordanian from Ajloun, Ahmed Mubarak, with whom two children including Saba Mubarak and Aya Wuhoush.
+She married a Jordanian from Ajloun, Ahmed Mubarak, with whom she had two children: Saba Mubarak and Aya Wuhoush.

 She headed the Art Education Division of the Directorate General of Curriculum and Educational Technologies at the Ministry of Education.

 In addition to her own work in art and literature, Al-Agha authored many books on traditional art and crafts, and was widely published in the local and international Arabic newspapers.